 How to Register:

-This workshop is offered in various locations nationwide.
+This workshop is offered in various locations nationwide and via AT&T Connect, a web-based training tool.
+A minimum enrollment of 4 is necessary for this training.
 It is also possible, based on instructor availability, to conduct these classes on customer premises.
 Please note the workshop location as well as the dates in the list below.

 Interested personnel can register for this class by completing the AT&T Government Solutions Networx Training Registration Form.